IBM-Bluemix-Docs/hardware-firewall-dedicated/ips.md

 {:note: .note}
 {:important: .important}

-# IBM Cloud IP Ranges
+# IBM Cloud IP ranges
 {: #ibm-cloud-ip-ranges}

 A frequently asked question is **What IP ranges do I allow through the firewall?**.
 The following list contains the full range of IPs to use with the following IBM© firewalls and appliances.